 How is HITBAD different from other mobile security risks?

-The idea of using a game as a login method is not that strange as it might appear.
+The idea of using a game as a login method is not as strange as it might appear.

-If you think about how we use passwords as login method, it's already a game!
-The system "knows" a secret (password) and it gives you a chance to "guess" it.
-If you "guess" right, you win the game and get the system's access authorization.
-If you "guess" wrong, you get a second try.
-Only when you fail several times in a row, the game is finally over and the system gets locked.
+If you think about how we use passwords as a login method, it's essentially already a game.
+The system "knows" a secret (password) and gives you a chance to "guess" it.
+If you guess right, you win the game and gain access into the system.
+If you guess wrong, you get a second try.
+And if you fail several times in a row, the game ends, locking you out of the system.

-Conceptually, biometrics based login is the same game.
+Conceptually, a biometrics-based login is the same game.

-Why passwords and biometrics cannot protect against HITBAD problem?
+Why can't passwords and biometrics protect against the HITBAD problem?